 We probably ate 15% at restaurants, 40% what we bought in Iceland, and 40% food we brought from the USA.

 From grocery stores and gas stations, we kept a steady supply of Skyr yogurts, fruit, crusty bread, and drinks.
 We also bought butter, some smoked lamb, potato salad, and pastries.
+The grocery store supplied us with some of our favorite foods to eat in Iceland.

 Food from the United States

-We also brought 5 dehydrated meal pouches from the United States.
+We brought 5 dehydrated meal pouches from the United States.
 Backpacker’s Pantry was the company we used and we thought the meals were delicious.

 This was actually an idea Matthew had and it ended up being brilliant.
 Between having a hard time making ourselves stop (there was so much to see!
 We never wanted to stop!) and it sometimes being rainy or super windy when we were ready to eat, it was nice to not have to invest a lot of time in order to get a hot meal.